 Schools and homeschool groups are welcome to visit the San Jacinto Battleground.
 Our education staff offers TEKS-aligned programs for 4th and 7th grade.
-To make a reservation, email firstname.lastname@example.org.
-Please make your reservation at least two weeks in advance.
+Find out more about field trips to the San Jacinto Monument.

-We offer free, guided tours of the site most weekends.
-Check our calendar of events for upcoming tours.
+We offer tours of the site or programs most weekends.
+Check our calendar of events for upcoming activities.

 Guided tours for individuals and groups can be scheduled during the week.
 Email firstname.lastname@example.org to make a reservation.